 and the mourning gives way to a new morning.

 My hands are wrapped around my mug of tea.
-The 6:30 train can be heard in the distance.
-I listen over the sound of the now-running heating system.
-I mourn the loss of the warm weather and in the morning I’m most aware of it, knowing that I can’t walk outside and sit on the deck to think and pray and read and write.
+I can hear the 6:30 train in the distance.
+I listen to it over the sound of the heating system.
+I miss the warm weather, especially at the start of a new day, knowing that I can’t sit outside to think, pray, read, and write.
 Mourning losses in the morning.

-Without challenges—without trials and struggles—can we really learn what joy is?
-If it’s always been “easy”, can we be thankful for what we have?
-Without knowing unhappiness can we truly appreciate “happiness”?
-Having never been in pain it’s hard to be thankful for being pain-free.
-We settle in to what’s comfortable.
+Without challenges—trials and struggles—can we truly appreciate joy?
+If it’s always been “easy,” can we be thankful for what we have?
+Without knowing unhappiness, can we truly understand “happiness”?
+Having never experienced pain, can we be grateful for being pain-free?

 A bird barrels to the ground then, at the last moment,